 Some people don't see a need for a snorkeling tour when they can easily rent gear for about $10(USD) or get it for free from their accommodations and check out the underwater landscape on their own. like the nearby Grand Anse Beach are especially great for the independent snorkeler.

-If you're ready to explore what's below the surface you should consider a visit to.
+If you'd like to explore what's below the surface you might want to check out.
 Underwater mounts of coral here are comprised of elkhorn and other hard formations within which live snapper and tarpon among other small crustaceans and creatures.
 This snorkeling site is located a short distance away North-Northwest of central Saint George's.

-Grand Anse Beach is another option.
+Grand Anse Beach is another snorkeling spot you might enjoy.
 Two miles of snorkeling is possible off this beach, teeming with lobster, shrimp, and many other fish that are common to the area.

-A fourth place to go snorkeling is.
+A fourth place where you can go snorkeling is.
 The site should be reserved for the more experienced and adventurous snorkeler because of the strong currents and drop offs.
 Stay close to the rocks for views of barracudas.
-If you want to check it out, you'll find this site located easily reached by taxi North-Northwest of central Saint George's.
+If you want to experience it for yourself, you'll find this site found easily reached by taxi North-Northwest of central Saint George's.

 |1.5 mi.
 North-Northwest of Central Saint George's|